What’s the deal with IFS?

 • Everyone has the capacity to heal, and no one is broken.

 There is also evidence that IFS is effective at treating anxiety, eating disorders, suicidal thoughts, and more.
-I only included studies above that are randomized control trials and peer-reviewed.
+This evidence is more anecdotal and still needs to be verified scientifically.

 FAQ: Is IFS the same as—or related to—Family Systems Therapy?